All Episodes

 God bless you.

-All right, Hannity, tonight, 9 Eastern on the Fox News Channel.
+All right, Annity, tonight, 9 Eastern on the Fox News channel.

-All right, newly elected Congresswoman from Texas's 34th district, Myra Flores, a 38-point swing.
+All right, newly elected congresswoman from Texas's 34th district, Myra Flores, a 38-point swing.

 Whoa.

-Dr. Roz, Kellyanne Conway, Mark Meadows News, I promise you won't get from the media mob.
+Anyway, Senator Ted Cruz, Piers Morgan tonight, Dr. Roz, Kellyanne Conway, Mark Meadows, news, I promise you won't get from the media mob.

 How bad will this interest rate hike impact the economy?